jylim95/jylim.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
   - Renewable Energy
   - Process System Engineering
-  - Waste Management
-  - Wastewater Treatment
+  - Artificial Intelligence
-  - Air Pollution Control
+  - Waste-to-Energy
+  - Environmental Management

 # Education to show in About widget
 education: